 Because attention encompasses so many different areas of brain function, at a clinical level, there are some key behaviours we measure that indicate whether that child might be experiencing attention difficulties.
 How much these behaviours and any associated cognitive impairments are impacting a child’s ability to learn, behave and socialise will determine if, and what, interventions will be needed.

 Just to be clear, I’m using the word ‘might’ on purpose here, because it’s important for parents to know that attention difficulties are often happening alongside other challenges at the same time, and it’s not always clear if attention difficulties are masking other vulnerabilities or vice-versa.
 So, because there’s never just ‘one thing’ that we can use to identify attention difficulties, I would encourage parents and teachers not to ignore any signs they might be seeing or concerns they might have about how their kids are progressing.
 In my biased opinion, there’s nothing bad that can come from gaining insight into your child’s cognitive, academic and behavioural strengths and weaknesses.

 As a parent, don’t ignore your gut!
 If something doesn’t feel right, take the next steps: see an appropriate healthcare practitioner, like a psychologist, who can properly evaluate your child for attention and learning issues.

-To find out if your child could benefit from attention training try our free attention assessment tool TALi DETECT, find out more below.
+Ready to find out if your child could benefit from attention training?
+Try our free attention assessment tool TALi DETECT: